 The Co-op Bank – It’s Good to be Different

-Bagging two accolades (so far!) this year, our ‘It’s Good to be Different’ campaign for The Co-op Bank is now a multi-award winner.
+Bagging a number of accolades (so far!), our ‘It’s Good to be Different’ campaign for The Co-op Bank is now a multi-award winner.

 We worked with The Co-op Bank to build credibility and attract new-to-bank customers with a compelling current account proposition.
 The strategy leveraged the social impact of real people making a positive difference to other people’s lives and communities.
 So, we found a number of suitable stories that embodied this difference and chose one for each audience segment.